Regression-based proximal causal inference for right-censored time-to-event data: Introduction

 A common challenge for statistical analysis in observational studies is confounding bias induced by common causes of the exposure and outcome variables of interest.
 To adjust for confounding bias, baseline demographic and clinical factors, such as age, sex, and measures of health status and health related behavior, are usually included in the model.
-However, important confounders are often not available, particularly in the context of a post hoc analysis of data collected primarily for health insurance claims or other administrative reasons, and not necessarily for epidemiological or clinical study purposes.
+However, important confounders are often not available, particularly in the context of a post-hoc analysis of data collected primarily for health insurance claims or other administrative reasons, and not necessarily for epidemiological or clinical study purposes.
 For example, an analysis of registry data may fail to include many relevant behavioral and clinical factors.
 Furthermore, measured covariates may not fully reflect the complex nature of confounders such as socioeconomic status, patient frailty or health behaviors, resulting in residual confounding~\supercite{kaufman1997socioeconomic,liang2014investigation}.
 For instance, the most commonly measured indicators of unhealthy behaviors, such as smoking and excessive alcohol consumption, may not fully capture the confounding mechanism of such behaviors when evaluating, say, the causal association between seasonal influenza vaccination and the incidence of flu infection.
 Such residual confounding bias can be challenging to detect and appropriately correct for.

 Throughout the paper, we will consider an application due to \textcite{connors1996effectiveness} who evaluated the association between right heart catheterization (RHC) during the first 24 hours of care in the intensive care unit (ICU) and 30-day mortality among 5,735 critically ill patients in a prospective cohort study.
-Their analysis found that patients receiving RHC had higher 30-day mortality (adjusted odds ratio=1.24; 95\% confidence interval: 1.03-1.49).
-However, their analysis may be subject to unmeasured confounding bias by patients' frailty: patients with acute heart conditions were more likely to require RHC and had a higher risk of mortality.
+Their analysis found that patients who received RHC during the first 24 hours after study entry had higher 30-day mortality compared with those who didn't (adjusted odds ratio=1.24; 95\% confidence interval: 1.03-1.49).
+However, their analysis may be subject to unmeasured confounding bias by patients' disease severity: patients with more severe heart conditions were more likely to require RHC and had a higher risk of mortality.
 As a result, the potential benefits and associated risks of RHC remain unclear without further addressing this potential confounding bias.